DataDog/documentation/content/en/real_user_monitoring/browser/setup/client.md

 : Optional<br/>
 **Type**: Boolean<br/>
 **Default**: `false`<br/>
 Allows the use of `localStorage` when cookies cannot be set.
 This enables the Browser SDK to run in environments that do not provide cookie support.
-See [Monitor Electron Applications Using the Browser SDK][13] for a typical use-case.
+See [Monitor Electron Applications Using the Browser SDK][13] for a typical use case.

 [1]: /account_management/api-app-keys/#client-tokens
 [2]: /getting_started/site/